Shuvadeep-Masanta/Traffic-Conjunsion-detection/README.md

 5.Run the Traffic_detection_project.py .Change the input from line 211 of the code.

 <h2>Expected Output</h2><br/>
-From this project we get the total count of vehical and count of different type of vehical.<br/>
+From this project we get the total count of vehical and count of different type of vehical.
+From the input image.<br/>
 <br/>